Skip to Content

 • The right to have a friend or family member of his or her choice present

-• The right to prevent his or physician, and certain other professionals, from offering testimony against a ward’s wishes.
+• The right to prevent his or her physician, and certain other professionals, from offering testimony against a ward’s wishes.

 • The right to have an independent medical evaluation.